apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    origin response also has a ``Content-Length`` header.

 .. ts:cv:: CONFIG proxy.config.http.doc_in_cache_skip_dns INT 1
+   :reloadable:
+   :overridable:

-   Do not perform origin server DNS resolution if a fresh copy of the requested document is available in the cache.
+   When enabled (``1``), do not perform origin server DNS resolution if a fresh copy of the requested document is available in the cache.
 This setting has no effect if HTTP caching is disabled or if there are IP based ACLs configured.

+   Note that plugins, particularly authorization plugins, which use the :c:data:`TS_HTTP_OS_DNS_HOOK` hook may require this configuration variable to be disabled (``0``) in order to function properly.
+This will ensure that the hook will be evaluated and plugin execution will occur even when there is a fresh copy of the requested object in the cache (which would normally allow the DNS lookup to be skipped, thus eliminating the hook evaluation).

+   The downside is that the performance gain by skipping otherwise unnecessary DNS lookups is lost.
+Because the variable is overridable, you may retain this performance benefit for portions of your cache which do not require the use of :c:data:`TS_HTTP_OS_DNS_HOOK` plugins, by ensuring that the setting is first disabled within only the relevant transactions.
+Refer to the documentation on :ref:`admin-plugins-conf-remap` for more information.

 .. ts:cv:: CONFIG proxy.config.http.cache.ignore_client_no_cache INT 1
    :reloadable: